U.S. stops UNESCO funding over Palestinian vote

 Palestinian officials have said they intend to apply for full membership of as many U.N. agencies as possible.
 This clearly worries State Department officials who fear a loss of U.S. influence if more funding cutoffs are triggered by law.

-The 1990s law prohibits U.S. funding to any U.N. organization that grants full membership to any group that does not have "internationally recognized attributes" of statehood.
+The 1990s law prohibits U.S. funding to any U.N. organisation that grants full membership to any group that does not have "internationally recognized attributes" of statehood.

 The language was intended to pre-emptively block normalization of Palestinian relations and activities in the international community, said Lara Friedman, policy director at Americans for Peace Now, an American-Jewish pro-peace group.

-The law could also prohibit American funding for any other U.N. organization that grants Palestinians full membership status, such as the International Atomic Energy Agency, which among other things monitors Iran's nuclear program.
+The law could also prohibit American funding for any other U.N. organisation that grants Palestinians full membership status, such as the International Atomic Energy Agency, which among other things monitors Iran's nuclear program.

-Geneva-based WIPO is the U.N. organization charged with protecting copyright, covering everything from song credits to patents for new drugs and high-tech innovations.
+Geneva-based WIPO is the U.N. organisation charged with protecting copyright, covering everything from song credits to patents for new drugs and high-tech innovations.

 Another American Jewish group, J. Street, urged Congress to amend the law to preserve U.S. funding to UNESCO and others.